Friday, April 18, 2014

 Lillian Porter’s1964 book used Eliza’s 19th-century diary and other historical resources to re-create the trials and tribulations of settling the newly-opened Territory— beginning a new life, establishing a frontier home, and participating in a new social and cultural community, so different in many ways from her Boston home.

 The history of the Porters in Cooksville is well-documented.
-It begins with the purchase of land in northern Rock County by the famous U.S. Senator Daniel Webster in 1837 when the land was first sold by the U. S. government.
-Webster then sold some of his land, at a profit, to his Massachusetts’s neighbor, Dr. John Porter, in 1842—which was the same year that the Cook brothers founded their new Village of Cooksville by the Badfish Creek, just to the west of Porter’s newly-purchased land.
+It begins with the purchase of land in northern Rock County by the famous U.S. Senator Daniel Webster in 1837 when the land was first sold to pioneers by the U. S. government.
+Webster then sold some of his land, at a profit, to his Massachusetts’s neighbor, Dr. John Porter, in 1842—which was the year that the Cook brothers had founded their new Village of Cooksville by the Badfish Creek located just to the west of Porter’s newly-purchased land.

 Anna Eliza and Joseph K. P. Porter